-- Notable market opportunities for businesses and investors across the agriculture, energy services, utility scale solar and wind, waste, water, bio-economy and resource efficiency streams.
+- Notable market opportunities for businesses and investors across the agriculture, energy services, solar, wind, waste, water, bio-economy and resource efficiency streams.

 - The region’s ability to provide businesses and investors with prime locations, modern infrastructure, a skilled workforce, low operational costs and an abundance of natural resources.

 - An ease of doing business where the green economy is a key priority.
 This is complemented by five universities here, each offering established research and development capacity, as well as dedicated streams of study in the realm of the green economy and the embedded energy market.